 - 6.1 No changes shall be made to these Departmental Association Electoral Bylaws during the nomination, campaign, or polling periods. - 6.2 Official decisions by Elections AUS shall require the support of a majority of Elections AUS officers.
-Should Elections AUS not be able to come to a majority decision, the tie-breaking vote shall reside with the CRO. - 6.3 Official decisions by Elections AUS may be appealed to the Judicial Board of the Students' Society of McGill University (SSMU), as provided in the AUS Constitution, no later than five (5) working days after the election results have been announced or invalidated.
-The appeals period may not be extended by the AUS Council or the Judicial Board. - 6.4 Candidates who violate these Bylaws or the AUS Constitution shall be subject to the following penalties: - i) Upon a first infraction, candidates shall be notified of their infraction. - ii) Upon a second infraction, candidates shall be notified and further warned not to
+Should Elections AUS not be able to come to a majority decision, the tiebreaking vote shall reside with the CRO. - 6.3 Official decisions by Elections AUS may be appealed to the Judicial Board of the Students' Society of McGill University (SSMU), as provided in the AUS Constitution, no later than five (5) working days after the election results have been announced or invalidated.
+The appeals period may not be extended by the AUS Council or the Judicial Board. - 6.4 Candidates who violate these Bylaws or the AUS Constitution shall be subject to the penalties listed in Appendix A. - 6.4.1 Upon handing down a penalty listed in Appendix A, Elections AUS is to provide the penalized student(s) with instructions on how to appeal decisions to the AUS Legislative Council and SSMU Judicial board, including the application form listed in Appendix B

-- violate the AUS Electoral By-laws.
-Additionally, Elections AUS may choose to publicly censure the candidate. - iii) Upon a third infraction, candidates shall be disqualified.
-If disqualification is deemed too severe a penalty, Elections AUS shall issue a public censure through the AUS listserv or through a note on the ballot itself. - 6.5 Candidates may be disqualified upon a first or second infraction should the violation be so serious as to have significantly and irreparably advantaged the candidate, such that a fair result at the ballot would be unattainable. - 6.6 Elections AUS shall invalidate an election if, in its opinion, a violation of the Constitution and Bylaws has adversely affected the outcome of that election.
+- 6.5 Candidates may be disqualified upon a first or second infraction should the violation be so serious as to have significantly and irreparably advantaged the candidate, such that a fair result at the ballot would be unattainable. - 6.6 Elections AUS shall invalidate an election if, in its opinion, a violation of the Constitution and Bylaws has adversely affected the outcome of that election.
 In making this decision, Elections AUS will consider the conduct of the parties and the seriousness of the violations.